 The next morning I was in need of adventure, but Dan was still unwell and decided on another day recuperating.
 I got the daypack together, lathered myself in sunscreen and set off down the mountain again.
 It was much busier now.
 I saw a group of tourists going for a hike, locals delivering food and tourists, tuk-tuk driver cleaning their vehicles and a woman walking a cow.
 I paused at the viewpoint to take in the endless, rolling hills.
 It was truly peaceful.
 I loved walking alone.
 Walking speed is such a good pace to take in the world.

 I crossed the bridge over the river and passed the entrance to the annual Munnar Flower Festival.
 I came to a collection of closely planted eucalyptus trees, which made a shady forest where people were walking and sitting.
-I found out later that the native Australian trees had been smuggled over to India in seed form, travelling in the stocking of the wide of the owner of one of the region’s major tea companies.
+I found out later that the native Australian trees had been smuggled over to India in seed form, travelling in the stocking of the wife of the owner of one of the region’s major tea companies.
 Because of all the oil in them, eucalypts make good wood for fuel and allowed the locals to leave their native trees alone.
 It felt like a little patch of home.

 I kept going through Munnar’s centre and further north along a winding dirt road until I reached the Tea Museum.
 It was really hot and I was exhausted after my three-hour walk, and I was glad to be indoors.
 I paid my ₹120 and walked into the small converted house which by almost any measure could not have been realistically called a museum.
 One thing Dan and I were getting used to on our travels around India was perpetual disappointment in whatever landmark we visited.
 It never bothered us too much, because the real sights were all around us all the time.
 We hadn’t come to India to see the world’s greatest temples or museums.
 But it did provoke an eye roll and a sigh when I walked seven and a half kilometres for a couple of rooms with faded, unlabelled photographs and an overpriced gift shop.

 The museum’s only redeeming feature was a movie room, which played an informative documentary about how the tea industry arrived in Munnar (short version, the English).
 The narrative seemed to paint the colonial settlers in a suspiciously favourable light – heroes who brought fair working conditions and free healthcare to the hills.
 It was all a bit propaganda-esque and conveniently skimmed over things like rates of pay.
 After the doco we were shown one of the old tea factory machines in action.
-I watched the green leaved go through three lots of chopping, then into in a dryer, then a vibrating net that separated the brown leftovers into six or so different sizes.
+I watched the green leaves go through three lots of chopping, then into in a dryer, then a vibrating net that separated the brown leftovers into six or so different sizes.

 I bought some locally made strawberry jam at the gift shop and walked back into town.
 I stopped at a tea shop there, hoping the tea would be less expensive there than at the museum.
 I bought some loose-leaf rose tea and some dark chocolate.
 Then I found a little eatery and devoured a decent dhal makhani.
 I walked for a while longer but it was nearly 4pm and Dan was expecting me back, so I got a tuk-tuk back up into the mountains and did the steep climb on foot.
 It was a treat to return to the room with a view.